Europe Travel Guide: Top Cities, Routes, and Tips

 While there, take the opportunity to visit the Plaza de España; if you let your gaze wander over the unique square, you will see how majestic and imposing it is.
 It measures a whole 50,000 square meters and invites you to linger for hours.

 The square is laid out as a semicircle and symbolically embraces its visitors and inhabitants.
-Artistic ornaments made of marble, but mainly of ceramics, or rather Spanish azulejos, decorate the walls and benches in the arches of the structure.
+Artistic ornaments, made of marble and, mainly, ceramics, or Spanish azulejos, decorate the walls and benches in the arches of the structure.

 There are 48 colourful benches in total, representing each Spanish province.
-It is quite tempting to take a little break on them.
-The extraordinary scenery will surely look great on one of your photos, and maybe you’ll be lucky and spot spirited flamenco dancers dancing and twirling around there.
-This is a beautiful place that symbolizes the whole country!
+It is pretty tempting to sit down for a little break on them.
+The extraordinary scenery will surely look great in one of your photos, and maybe you’ll be lucky enough to spot spirited flamenco dancers twirling there.
+This is a beautiful place that symbolises the whole country!

 Czech Republic

-Going to the Czech Republic is like getting transported back in time by a time machine; there are medieval squares, fortresses, elegant palaces, and Gothic cathedrals all waiting for you in the Czech Republic.
+Going to the Czech Republic is like being transported back in time by a time machine.
+Medieval squares, fortresses, elegant palaces, and Gothic cathedrals are all waiting for you.

-It is no wonder that filmmakers often choose this country for filming; the historical centres of Czech cities – Prague, Cesky Krumlov- make an excellent setting for many movies and TV series.
+It is no wonder that filmmakers often choose this country for filming; the historical centres of Czech cities—Prague and Cesky Krumlov—make excellent settings for many movies and TV series.

 The Czech Republic is one of the most popular European destinations among tourists.
 In addition to its amazing architecture, both ancient and modern, the country is famous for its brewing traditions.